 The WRRWC formed as a result of county interest in working together to identify and close existing mental health and substance abuse services gaps.
 This effort initially led to planning efforts around the development of a regional mental health crisis and social detox center; however, the counties decided to formalize their relationship because of multiple opportunities to work together on similar projects of mutual interest.
 Counties involved seek to maximize regional resources to serve individuals with mental health and substance abuse treatment needs in the most integrated and respectful way possible, thereby promoting recovery.

 Provide accessible, high quality mental health and substance abuse services.

-1. Improve overall quality of care by using evidence-based and best practice
+1. Improve overall quality of care by using evidence-based and best practice models.

-	models.

-	2. Within available funding structures, maximize access to a core benefit set of
+2. Within available funding structures, maximize access to a core benefit set of services.

-	services regardless of

-	3. By pursuing shared and regionalized services, increase efficient use of

-	mental health and substance abuse resources.
+3. By pursuing shared and regionalized services, increase efficient use of mental health and substance abuse resources.

 4. Increase meaningful participation of people with mental health and substance abuse challenges in the planning and implementation of an effective community-based and recovery-oriented service model.